University of New York in Prague students engaging in a literature class discussion

 • Policy Analyst – Research and shape public policies.

-• Human Rights Advocate – Use communication for social change.
+• Human Rights Advocate – Leverage Communication for Social Change.

 Business & Corporate Roles